Newcastle High School (Oklahoma)

 Newcastle High School is a public school located in Newcastle, Oklahoma.
 Newcastle is a rapidly growing suburban community.
-Through bond issues, Newcastle has constructed a performing arts center, high school basketball arena, and a football stadium.
+Through bond issues, Newcastle has constructed a performing arts center, high school basketball arena, football stadium, and coming in the next few years a second story and a secure entrance.
 At one point Newcastle High School was known as the Crickets until it was changed to the Racers.
 Their school colors also included red until it was officially decided that it would be white and blue with black as an unofficial color.
 The high school enrolls 498 students in grades 9-12.
 There is a 96% graduation rate and a student teacher ratio of 17.12:1.

 Special courses

 Newcastle offers over 30 different electives.
 Students also have the opportunity to take college courses their junior and senior years through Oklahoma City Community College and Redlands Community College.
 Students also are able to enroll in classes at Mid-America Career and Technology Center their junior and senior years of high school.